ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Systems Manager Run Command** lets you remotely and securely manage the configuration of your managed instances.

 ------

+**AWS Cloudformation**:
+	**Outputs** is an optional section of the CloudFormation template that describes the values that are returned whenever you view your stack's properties.

 **Amazon ElastiCache** use for the website's in-memory data store or cache.